Brisppy/twitch-archiver/README.md

 |```SEND_PUSHBULLET```|**OPTIONAL:** 0/1 Whether or not you wish to send a pushbullet notification on download failure. **Do not surround with quotes.**
 |```PUSHBULLET_KEY```|**OPTIONAL:** Your Pushbullet API key.

-# Usage
+### Run
-Run the script, supplying the channel name.
+Run the script via a terminal or command line, supplying the channel name.
 I use a crontab entry to run it hourly to grab any new VODs.

 ```python ./twitch-vod-archiver.py Brisppy```